 Now that we know what phase is, we can look at phase shift.
 Phase shift is the key mechanic in the phaser effect.

 Just as we can define a point within a period of a repeating waveform with phase, we can also define the phase shift between two identical waveforms with phase.
 Let's look at a few examples:

 Here is an illustration of two sine waves with a 90º phase shift:

 As the red wave reaches 90º through its period, the blue wave is at 0º of its cycle.

 As the red wave reaches 180º through its period, the blue wave is at 0º of its cycle.
-At this phase-shift, the two signal are said to be completely out-of-phase with one another.
+At this phase shift, the two signals are said to be completely out of phase with one another.

 If we were to sum these two waves, we'd have no output.
 The positive peaks of one wave would cancel the negative peaks of the other and vice versa.